andrew-johnson-4/lambda-mountain/README.md

 The LSTS memory model is a restriction of the C memory model with several things such as always-on zero-initialization.

-The LSTS expression model is a subset of the C expression model with things that don't behave like expressions removed.
+The LSTS expression model is a subset of the C expression model with things that don't behave like expressions altered to just return Nil.

 ### IDE Support